LapinRobin/NMEA-MQTT-Agent/README.md

 ## Overview

 This is a configurable NMEA parser and MQTT publisher written in Go.
-It is designed to be used with the [OpenPlotter Signal K Node Server]

 ## Configuration